Delhi Football League: History

-Competition structure
+Structure

+Delhi Premier League

-Delhi Premier LeagueDelhi Premier League', previously known as Football Delhi Senior Division League (FD Senior Division) and DSA Senior Division, is the top state-level football league in Delhi and level 4 of Indian football league system.
+Delhi Premier League, previously known as Football Delhi Senior Division League (FD Senior Division) and DSA Senior Division, is the top state-level football league in Delhi and level 5 of Indian football league system.
 It is also the highest level inter-city league played in the capital.
 Competition is conducted by Football Delhi, official governing body of Delhi region under AIFF.
 Most players from this league are selected to represent Delhi for Santosh Trophy.

-Teams
+Clubs

+Eleven clubs competed in the first edition.

+Champions

 FD Senior Division League

 Football Delhi Senior Division League is the second tier of Delhi Football League system.

-A-Division League
+FD A-Division

 Football Delhi A-Division is the third tier of Delhi Football League system.

-B-Division League
+FD B-Division

 Football Delhi B-Division is the fourth tier of Delhi Football League system.

-Teams

-C-Division League
+FD C-Division

 Football Delhi C-Division is the fifth tier of Delhi Football League system.

-Teams

-Venues

-The most of league matches are played at Ambedkar Stadium or Jawaharlal Nehru Sports Complex, both of which are located in New Delhi.

-Top division results by year
+Champions of the top-most division

 The Delhi League was started in 1948, but has not been finished on some occasions.
 From 1985, a new format, Super League (two groups followed by knock-out semifinals and final), was adopted.